 Have you checked your most successful content recently?
 You probably have, but here’s a quick reminder: do it!
 And if you use Google Analytics, it’s very easy!

 Select “Source/Medium” as a secondary dimension, and increase the number of rows to at least 100 to get a better picture.

-From there, brainstorm the best way to optimize your best-performing content for more leads not to lose that traffic.
+From there, brainstorm the best way to optimize your best-performing content so you generate more leads but not lose incoming traffic.

 Here are a few more ideas.

 2. Use Your High-Ranking Content to Drive More Clicks to Your Landing Page

 The easiest way to optimize your well-performing old content is to add an easy-to-notice in-content link to your main landing page.
 This will also improve rankings of your important money page because internal linking helps pages rank higher in Google.